 Why are data centers important to business?

-Data centers are used to store data and any number of software applications including email and file sharing, CRM solutions, and enterprise applications.
+Data centers are used to reduce the risk of outages by storing data and any number of software applications including email and file sharing, CRM solutions, and enterprise applications in a safe secure environment.

 Located in the former Federal Reserve Building in Little Rock, Mainstream Technologies’ downtown SOC 2 Type 2 data center provides a full range of highly secure and flexible colocation, cloud, and connectivity solutions.